 This isn’t your typical candlelit yoga practice.
 Rather, it’s a mix of power yoga and lightweight strength training.
-The benefits of yoga like this include:

 If you’ve been craving a yoga burn workout, but can’t make it to the yoga studio, try this intense yoga class at home.

-Roll out your mat and do this as a yoga sculpt body weight workout; or add a light set of dumbbells to make this a yoga sculpt with weights.
+Roll out your mat and do this as a yoga sculpt bodyweight workout; or add a light set of dumbbells to make this a yoga sculpt with weights.

 Yoga sculpt combines vinyasa flow yoga, resistance training and cardio interval training.
-Think traditional yoga sequences incorporating hand weights to intensify each yoga pose.
-Then add in strength training exercises like lunges and push ups, paired with high intensity cardio intervals to my power yoga workouts.
+Think traditional yoga sequences with hand weights to intensify each yoga pose.
+I personally like to add strength training exercises and high intensity cardio intervals to my power yoga workouts.

 This is a full body workout, using compound movements to work multiple muscle groups at once.
 We’ll target the lower body, upper body and core.
 This workout combines weight training, cardio and mobility in just 30 minutes.

-If you can’t make it to your Corepower yoga class, do this 30 minute yoga sculpt at home!
+If you can’t make it to your Corepower yoga class, do this 30-minute yoga sculpt at home!

-We’re bringing the yoga studio to YOU with this free online yoga class.
+We’re bringing the yoga studio to you with this free online yoga class.

 Personally this is my favorite workout towards the end of the week when my muscles are a little sore but I still want to sweat.

 I suggest 2-5 lb weights.
 I’m using 3 lb hand weights in this workout video.